KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 OLAP cubes
 ########################################################################################################################

-OLAP tools enable users to analyse multidimensional data interactively from multiple perspectives.
+OLAP cubes enable users to analyse multidimensional data interactively from multiple perspectives.
 An OLAP consists of some basic analytical operations such as slice and dice, roll up, drill down and pivot.

 Steps for building an OLAP cube